Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Abstract

-\textbf{Artificial lattices are a powerful tool to reveal and study key interaction mechanisms between constituents of condensed matter systems, such as antiferromagnetic interactions leading to geometric frustration~\cite{vedmedenko2007competing}.
-Frustration in magnetic materials is evidenced in their spin degree of freedom~\cite{Skjaervo_NatRevPhys2020}, whereas in many-body quantum systems, such as Bose-Einstein condensates in optical lattices~\cite{Struck_science}, coupled lasers~\cite{Nixon_PRL2013}, and polariton condensates~\cite{Berloff_2017} that are described by a complex order parameter, frustration is scarcely explored in controllable settings.
-Here, we realize a radically new platform to study geometric frustration using a macroscopic quantum fluid of light based on exciton-polariton condensates~\cite{Carusotto_RMP2013}.
-We design pump configurations which drive condensates into an all-optical triangular vortex lattice with each cell possessing a vortex state of charge $l = \pm 1$.
-The orbital angular momentum (OAM) of each vortex replaces the role of spin angular momentum in frustrated matter.
-Our measurements and mean-field calculations reveal that individual pairs of coupled condensates spontaneously arrange their OAM antiparallel, implying a form of artificial orbital ``antiferromagnetism'', with geometric frustration appearing in the triangular graph of three condensates.
-Furthermore, we demonstrate emergence of frustrated phases of driven-dissipative large-scale vortex matter, and open a route towards constructing ordered vortex arrays with nearly arbitrary configurations without directly phase-imprinting or stirring the polariton fluid.}
+Vortices are topologically distinctive objects appearing as phase twists in coherent fields of optical beams and Bose-Einstein condensates.
+Structured networks and artificial lattices of coupled vortices could offer a powerful platform to study and simulate key interaction mechanisms between constituents of condensed matter systems, such as antiferromagnetic interactions, by replacement of spin-angular-momentum with orbital-angular-momentum.
+Here, we realize such a platform using a macroscopic quantum fluid of light based on microcavity exciton-polariton condensates.
+We imprint all-optical hexagonal lattice that results into a triangular vortex lattice with each cell possessing a vortex state of charge $l = \pm 1$.
+We reveal that pairs of coupled condensates spontaneously arrange their orbital-angular-momentum antiparallel, implying a form of artificial orbital ``antiferromagnetism''.
+We discover that correlation exists between the emergent vortex patterns in large-scale triangular condensate lattices and the low-energy solutions of the corresponding antiferromagnetic Ising system.
+Our study offers a path toward spontaneously ordered vortex arrays with nearly arbitrary configurations and controlled couplings.